robschleusner/quai-hardhat/README.md

 ```
 2. Next, run `npm i` to install dependencies

-3. Finally, to remove your existing Solidity compiler so you can replace it with SolidityX, you need to run `npx hardhat clean --global`.
-Now run `npx hardhat compile` and SolidityX will be downloaded.
+3. To remove your existing Solidity compiler so you can replace it with SolidityX, you need to run `npx hardhat clean --global`

+5. Finally, you can run `npx hardhat compile` and SolidityX will be downloaded

+## Changes

+These are the changes made compared to the standard hardhat npm package.

+1. Made changes to `internal/solidity/compiler/downloader.js` and `src/internal/solidity/compiler/downloader.ts`

+     a.
+Comment out if statement that checks verification in `downloadCompiler(version)`

+     b.
+Comment out if statement that checks `fs_extra_1.default.pathExists...` in `getCompiler(version)`

+     c.
+Change url to point to your compiler in `_downloadCompiler(build)`

+3. Add local dependencies folder to store `es-lint-plugin-hardhat-internal-rules` and `eslint-plugin-slow-imports` since npm couldn't find them

 ## Documentation